m-agat/mother_infant_neural_synchrony/README.md

 8. The process is repeated for the theta band (3-5 Hz) analysis using a different JSON file named 'results_theta_plv.json'.

 9. Descriptive statistics are calculated for the theta band data, and the results are stored in a pandas DataFrame named `descriptives_df` and exported to a LaTeX file named 'synchrony_descriptives_theta.tex'.

-&nbsp;
-# :memo: Other
-## missing_channels.py
-This code is a script that provides a summary of missing channels for each participant.

-1. Imports necessary libraries and modules, including `os`, `mne`, `numpy`, `scipy.signal`, `hypyp.analyses`, `copy`, `json`, and `pandas`.
-2. Imports local classes from `load_data.py` and `plv.py`, including `DataLoader`, `Infant`, `Mom`, and `PLV`.
-3. Defines the path to the folder containing preprocessed data for all participants.
-4. Initializes empty dictionaries `plv_results` and `missing_channels`.
-5. Loops through each participant in the data folder:
-   - Constructs the path to the participant's data folder.
-   - Extracts the participant index from the folder name.
-   - Identifies the specific stage of the Still Face Paradigm (SFP) from the folder name.
-   - Initializes instances of the `DataLoader`, `Infant`, and `Mom` classes.
-   - Reads the data for the participant.
-   - Checks for missing channels between the infant and mother data and records them in the `missing_channels` dictionary.
-6. Constructs a pandas DataFrame (`missing_channels_df`) using the `missing_channels` dictionary.